hyunjinkim1112/r2auto_nav_CDE2310/README.md

 ## Description
 The ZelephantBot, developed by NUS IDP students from CDE2310, is a modified Turtlebot 3 originally provided by Robotis Co.
 Our modifications consist of adding a heat-detection and a flywheel ball launching system to accomplish the mission objectives which are: Autonomous navigation within a closed maze, locating three heat sources (humans), and launching ping-pong balls vertically upwards in a pre-programmed sequence.

-This repository contains all the code that we have used for our Zelephant Bot in Ubuntu 22.04.5, ROS2 Humble and Python3 to explore a closed maze using a Naive Global Wavefront Frontier approach with Breadth-First Search.
+This repository contains all the code that we have used for our ZelephantBot in Ubuntu 22.04.5, ROS2 Humble and Python3 to explore a closed maze using a Naive Global Wavefront Frontier approach with Breadth-First Search.
 Do check out our project report under the [Documentations](https://github.com/hyunjinkim1112/r2auto_nav_CDE2310/tree/main/Documentations) folder for more details on how we have developed our ZelephantBot.
 There are 2 unresolved issues which you can check under Issues if you plan on developing our code for your application.

 ## File Organisation
 - [Documentations](https://github.com/hyunjinkim1112/r2auto_nav_CDE2310/tree/main/Documentations) folder contains all the documentation we have made for the ZelephantBot.
-This includes the project report, assembly manual, full software setup guide, the end user documentation, CG derivation, and other relevant mechanical files and drawing.
+This includes the project report (which contains the assembly manual and the troubleshooting guide), full software setup guide, the end user documentation, CG derivation, and other relevant mechanical files and drawing.
 - [laptop_programs](https://github.com/hyunjinkim1112/r2auto_nav_CDE2310/tree/main/laptop_programs) contains all the relevant files that need to be installed on the remote laptop for navigation and coordination.
 This includes the following files:
   - [coordinator_node.py](https://github.com/hyunjinkim1112/r2auto_nav_CDE2310/blob/main/laptop_programs/coordinator_node.py) is the main program enabling coordination between all the other Remote Laptop and RPi programs.
 It also contains the code for seeking a heat source using Navigation 2.
   - [automapper.cpp](https://github.com/hyunjinkim1112/r2auto_nav_CDE2310/tree/main/laptop_programs/frontier_exploration/auto_mapper/src) is our frontier-based exploration algorithm using Navigation 2.